johanneswseitz/printhelloworld.de/content/be-aware-of-hyperbolic-discounting-when-adopting-tdd.md

 Title: Resisting marshmallows is hard.
 Adopting TDD, too.
 Date: 2013-04-10 14:01
 Author: joseitz
-Category: Agile, TDD, Testing
+Category: Psychology
 Slug: be-aware-of-hyperbolic-discounting-when-adopting-tdd

 We are not as rational as we think we are.
 Or as Dan Ariley might put
 it: [We're All Predictably Irrational][].
 The other day I read "Die Kunst des klaren Denkens" (lit: The art of clear thinking) by Swiss author Rolf Dobelli.
 One of the common logical fallacies Dobelli describes in this book is the fallacy of [Hyperbolic Discounting][] - the inclination to value immediate rewards over over delayed rewards.
 It seems to me, this human predisposition like no other lies at the heart